-We are a leading online pharmacy in the UK, registered with the General Pharmaceutical Council (see our registration details at www.pharmacyregulation.org/registers/pharmacy/registrationnumber/9010146)
+Pharmacy2U is a UK online pharmacy registered with the General Pharmaceutical Council (GPhC).
+You may review our GPhC registration details at www.pharmacyregulation.org/registers/pharmacy/registrationnumber/9010146.

 We do not knowingly collect information from children or other persons who are under 18 years old via our website.
 If you are under 18 years old, you must not submit any personal information to us directly or subscribe for our services.